Albo1125/VehicleSpawnMenu/README.md

 # VehicleSpawnMenu
 VehicleSpawnMenu is a resource for FiveM by Albo1125 that provides vehicle spawn menu functionality.
-It is freely available at [https://github.com/Albo1125/VehicleSpawnMenu](https://github.com/Albo1125/VehicleSpawnMenu)
+It is available at [https://github.com/Albo1125/VehicleSpawnMenu](https://github.com/Albo1125/VehicleSpawnMenu)

 ## Installation & Usage
 1. Download the latest release.